ncbi/ngs/README.md

 ## ANNOUNCEMENTS:

 ### This repository is now frozen.
 The NGS project has moved to https://github.com/ncbi/sra-tools/ngs.
-See the full anouncement below.
+See the full announcement below.

 February 10, 2022